mozilla/firefox57-sprint/_articles/reporting.md

     <div class="form-group">
       <label for="nicknameInput">Nickname</label>
       <input type="text" class="form-control" id="nicknameInput" placeholder="Enter your nickname">
-      <small id="nickname" class="form-text text-muted">This nickname will show up in several places and is public.</small>
+      <p id="nickname" class="form-text text-muted">This nickname will show up in several places and is public.</p>
     </div>
     <div class="form-group">
       <label for="urlInput">Which website did you test?</label>